-We conducted our audit in accordance with International Standards on Auditing.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the Financial Report section of our report.

-We are independent of the Group in accordance with the ethical requirements of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), together with the Companies Act 2015 and the ethical requirements that are relevant to our audit of the Financial Report in Fiji.
-We have fulfilled our other ethical responsibilities in accordance with these requirements.
-We confirm that we have remained independent as required by the Code throughout the period of our audit and to the date of this Auditor's Report.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.
+We conducted our audit in accordance with International Standards on Auditing (ISAs).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
+We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), together with the Fiji Company's Act 2015 and the ethical requirements that are relevant to our audit of the consolidated financial statements in Fiji.
+We have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.